Who is Zambrero?

 I want to double check that your beans are vegan?

-Our pinto beans are vegan-friendly and have a have a smooth, buttery texture from added vegetable oil, seasoned with onion, tomato paste and garlic.
+Our pinto beans are vegan-friendly and have a smooth, buttery texture from added vegetable oil, seasoned with onion, tomato paste and garlic.

 Do you sell alcohol?